Aleph-Alpha/pharia-engine/resource_eval/FINDINGS.md

 Maximum rss memory (KB)                   a                          159,404
 ```

-We use 10 Rust skills which are all exceuted in parallel 10, 20, ...
+We use 10 Rust skills which are all executed in parallel 10, 20, ...
 90 times each
-(we explicitely allocate 42 KB per invocation).
+(we explicitly allocate 42 KB per invocation).
 Thus, we have 100, 200, ...
 900 parallel executions, which are in parallel as
 each executing takes 9 seconds.
-As no complete run takes 19 seocnds (10.3 seconds
+As no complete run takes 19 seconds (10.3 seconds
 is maximum) all request run in parallel.
 As expected, memory consumption of a
 Rust skill is moderate.
 Without runtime overhead the skill code alone is a mere
 67 MB.
 We add about 5 to 10 MB per additional 100 parallel requests for the runtime.
 When running 900 rust skills in memory we stay below 160 MB for the entire Pharia Kernel.

-It is likely, that Phaira Kernel can cope with much more requests in parallel.
+It is likely, that Pharia Kernel can cope with much more requests in parallel.
 However,
 to reliably test that, we would need a set of dedicated machines that fire a concentrated
 and orchestrated series of requests to the Pharia Kernel.